computingtogether/TicTacToe/README.md

 This program is part of [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/tic-tac-toe) Ruby Programming path

-To play the game navigagte to the directory containing these files. then in your command line enter:
+To play the game, navigagte to the directory containing these files.
+Then in your command line enter:
 ```
 $ ruby Main.rb
 ```